chenghit/url-redirection-tracking/frontend/README.md

 ### **Alternative Deployment Methods**

 #### **Complete Pipeline Deployment**
-For a full CI/CD pipeline experience with automated testing, building, and deployment:
+For a full CI/CD pipeline experience with automated building and deployment:

 > ⚠️ **Prerequisites**: The FrontendStack infrastructure must already be deployed via CDK before running the pipeline.